-The Group participates in leading electronic exhibitions.
-During 2019 the Group participated in APEC in Anaheim CA, USA (March, 2019), PCIM Europe 2019 Exhibition, Nuremberg, Germany (May, 2019) and others.
-In addition Company is focusing on serving Key customers with routine visits and latest technology development updates.
+Normally the Group participates in leading electronic exhibitions.
+During 2020, due to COVID-19 crisis, there were no exhibitions the Group participated in.

+Company is focusing on serving Key customers with routine visits and latest technology development updates.

 The Company strategy, which enables fulfilling the mission of gaining worldwide recognition and market share growth, is: